6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 #### What is needed
 - allocate calls algorithm
 - elevator movement
+- elevator data structure
 - use json files
+- main function to spin the program

 </br>

 #### About the allocation algorithm
-- Picking the elevator with the best time to get the given call
+- Picking the elevator with the best time to get to the given call
 - Round Robin (circle allocate)

 </br>